joaquimrcarvalho/dehergne-locations/extras/doc/How_to_transcribe.md

 Each source contains one or more acts.
 Each act contains actors (people) and in some cases objects (e.g. properties).

-Each person or objection contains information about individual attributes and about relations with other people or objects.
+Each person or object contains information about individual attributes and about relations with other people or objects.

 Person related information is registred in `ls$` (life-story) and `rel$` (relation) groups.